Archive for June, 2007

 Thursday, June 28th, 2007

-When we popped into the Lubbock High School administration office I was sure we’d be a tiresome sight - another batch of travellers bh1a.jpg who wanted to walk in the teenage Buddy Holly’s footsteps.
-My fears were knocked flat, though, when Assistant Prinicipal Woody, who graciously showed us around, informed us that they get at most “one or two visitors a year.”
-One of the strangest aspects, in fact, about visiting this old building is the realization that it’s still a fully functioning school for whom Buddy was just another chattering student.
+When we popped into the Lubbock High School administration office I was sure we’d be a tiresome sight – another batch of travellers who wanted to walk in the teenage Buddy Holly’s footsteps.
+On the contrary, Assistant Prinicipal Woody graciously showed us around, informing us that they get at most “one or two visitors a year.”
+One of the strangest aspects about visiting this old building is the realization that it’s still a fully functioning school in which Buddy was just another chattering student.
 This hits you before you even enter the building, when you first walk up to the front door and you read the historical marker which concerns itself only with the school’s construction history (finished in 1931) and its architectural features, such as its “North Italian Romanesque” design and its stately bell tower.
 References to Buddy: 0.

 posted by Kim Simpson